Jasmeet-1998/Mock-Crud-API-s/creds_bay/ReadMe.md

 2.)
 Admin View GET Route

+Admin Only

-to View Every User Details.
+to View Every User Details in the database.

-Requires - auth-token in request header.
+Requires - auth-token in request header and admin_id in request params.

-'credsBay/api/admin/view' GET
+'credsBay/api/admin/view/admin_id' GET

+replace admin_id by the admin_id that was received when new Admin was added to the database via the unprotected register route.

 In request header